morganstanley/testplan/doc/newsfragments/3538_changed.remove_task_prefix_for_errored_tasks.rst

-Errored tasks that are discarded now use the multitest name as the report name instead of the ``Task[...]`` representation.
+Errored-out tasks now have their test names as the names of report entries instead of the ``Task[...]`` representation.